tobac-project/tobac-roadmap/tobac-roadmap-main.md

 # Tobac Roadmap

-## Overarching goal
+## Overarching Goal
-`tobac` is a scientific python package for the detection, tracking and analsysis of clouds and their associated properties.
+`tobac` is a scientific python package for the detection, tracking and analysis of clouds and their associated properties.
 In contrast to existing nowcasting and cloud tracking schemes which are commonly designed to be used with specific data types and applications, `tobac` aims to be a simpler, modular, and more general toolset for cloud tracking.

 `tobac` has the objectives to be an